How Yes’ Hot Streak Ended With ‘Tales From Topographic Oceans’

 Yes seemed as if they could do no wrong after 1972's classic Close to the Edge.
 Tales From Topographic Oceans, a bloated concept-driven follow up which created so much tension that it forced out keyboardist Rick Wakeman, would ultimately prove otherwise.

-Singer Jon Anderson, for his part, has said that the only freedom worth having after so much success is the freedom to do whatever you want: “‘Close To The Edge,’ ‘Topographic Oceans,’ nobody else did that," Anderson told BAM magazine.
-“I'm very proud of it."
+Frontman Jon Anderson, for his part, has said that the only freedom worth having after so much success is the freedom to do whatever you want: "Close to the Edge, Topographic Oceans, nobody else did that," Anderson told BAM.
+"I'm very proud of it."

-"I didn't understand where we were going as a band," Wakeman said, years later.
+"I didn't understand where we were going as a band," Wakeman said years later.
 "We adapted the music to fit four sides of an album.
 It didn't naturally evolve.
 There are some great things, but an awful lot of padding.
 If the CD format was around then, it would have been a different album."

-The album, buoyed by a lead-in like ‘Close to the Edge,’ shipped gold while topping the U.K. charts.
-Released on Dec.
-14, 1973, it reached No. 6 in the U.S. too, but sales – likely damaged by word of mouth – quickly levelled off.
-‘Tales of Topographic Oceans’ would become Yes’ first project not to go platinum since 1971's ‘The Yes Album,’ three releases back.
+Buoyed by a lead-in like Close to the Edge, the album nevertheless shipped gold for its Dec.
+14, 1973, release, while topping the U.K. charts.
+Tales From Topographic Oceans reached No. 6 in the U.S. too, but sales – likely damaged by word of mouth – quickly leveled off.
+This ultimately became the first Yes first project not to go platinum since 1971's The Yes Album, three releases back.